Part of the Denver-Aurora-Lakewood metro area

 Medical weight loss programs prescribing GLP-1 injections in Denver, Colorado average between $324 and $780 per month.
 This includes semaglutide (Ozempic, Wegovy) and tirzepatide (Mounjaro, Zepbound) treatment plans.
 Prices vary by provider and medication type.
 6 weight loss doctors in Denver publish their pricing.
 Many obesity medicine specialists offer payment plans or accept insurance to reduce out-of-pocket costs.

 1 weight loss clinic prescribing GLP-1 medications in Denver accept health insurance.
-Commonly accepted plans include Blue Cross Blue Shield, Aetna, Cigna.
+Some list billing plans such as Blue Cross Blue Shield, Aetna, Cigna — which means a clinic may bill the plan for visits, not that your GLP-1 medication is covered.
 An additional 9 clinics offer cash-pay options for patients without coverage.

 Yes.
 6 weight loss doctors serving Denver offer virtual GLP-1 consultations, allowing you to get a semaglutide or tirzepatide prescription and have medication shipped to your door without an in-person visit.
 Colorado permits telehealth prescribing for GLP-1 medications under state telehealth regulations.
 Compare top telehealth GLP-1 providers.